 Wesley Snipes played Caz, a supporting character role in Brooklyn’s Finest (2009). but was forced to turn down the part of Hale Caesar in The Expendables which was filmed in Bulgaria and the UK. because he was not allowed to leave the United States without the court’s approval.
 In 2014, he appeared in the sequel The Expendables 3 (2014).

 On September 24, 2015 Wesley Snipes began playing the role of Johnson, a former intelligence officer working as a security expert in Las Vegas, in the NBC television series The Player.
+He also stars in the crime drama television series Paper Empire (2018) with fellow martial artists Chuck Zito and Tony Schiena.

 Wesley Snipes was one of the wealthiest men in Hollywood until the U.S. Government confiscated his millions due to unfair prosecution for “tax evasion” and “tax fraud”.
 He received a full acquittal on all tax evasion and tax fraud charges.
 He was forced, illegally, to spend time in prison and forfeit his wealth for much lesser charges.